 Direction: Jacqueline Farmer & Cyril Barbançon

-Production: Saint Thomas Production & Ouragans FIlms for ARTE G.E.I.E. & Ushuaïa TV
+Production: Saint Thomas Productions & Ouragans FIlms for ARTE G.E.I.E. & Ushuaïa TV